 Tentative Exam Dates:

-100) to be considered for an A. No early exams will be given and make-up exams
+of 100) to be considered for an A. No early exams will be given and make-up

 GMU Honor Code will be enforced.
 The students are supposed to work individually on the assignments/projects.
 Collaboration will be allowed only for the group projects, within each group.
 We reserve the right to use MOSS to detect plagiarism.
 Violations of GMU Honor Code or a total score of 49 (or less) will result in an F.